sanjay231219995-prog/Payments_BA/docs/Regulatory_Config.md

 # Regulatory Workflow Configuration — Global Payments Cockpit (BA PoC)

-> Purpose: Define how sanctions screening & regulatory controls are applied in the PoC, including
+> Purpose: Define how sanctions screening & regulatory controls are applied, including
 > parameters, matching strategy, statuses, SLAs, and audit fields.
-This is simulated on a Postman Mock Server.
+This is simulated on a Postman Mock Server with SwiftRef API integration.

 ---